-UK company Reintech, which has employees distributed across the UK and Ukraine, helps technology companies to grow their software development teams in Eastern Europe.
-A team of four, Reintech relies on external support and automation software to help them tackle projects at a good pace.
+UK company Reintech, which has employees distributed across the UK and Ukraine, helps technology companies grow their software development teams in Eastern Europe.

-To tackle the issue, they created a process that required a small team and the use of a number of interlinking tools to better manage their client’s requests—this was, in a large part, thanks to automation.
-As Developers’ Advocate Sasha Bondar explains:
+To tackle the issue Reintech created an automated process that required a small team and the use of a number of interlinking tools to better manage their client’s requests.
+At the core of this automation process was Pipedrive.

 Tools: Pipedrive and LinkedIn